 Transferring information outside of the EEA

-Your personal information will not be processed outside the European Economic Area (EEA)
+Your personal information may be processed and transferred outside the European Economic Area (EEA).

 Your Rights and Choices

 Direct Marketing: You have the right to object to direct marketing.
 This is done by contacting firstname.lastname@example.org, by logging into your online account (if you live in or own a student house) by calling our office on 0116 257 6303 or by writing to us at Sulets, De Montfort University, Campus Centre Building, Mill Lane, Leicester, LE2 7DR.

 Consent: Where we use your information on this basis, you have the right to withdraw that consent.

 Access: You can request a copy of all the personal information we hold about you and other data relating to how we use your information by contacting our office.

 Correction (‘Right to Rectification’): We always want to use the most up to date information about you so please get in touch if you think we don’t have that.

 Deletion (‘Right to be Forgotten’): In some circumstances, including where we are relying on your consent to use your data, you have a right to request us to delete your information.